How to manage a security breach involving personal data

 Dataskyddsombud [at] lu [dot] se

-How can I determine if a security breach involving personal data has occurred and provide information about the extent of the breach?
+How can I identify a security breach involving personal data and provide details about its extent?

 Checklist:

-- What are the potential consequences of the breach?
+- What can the consequences of the incident be?

-- How serious is the breach with regard to the integrity of the data subjects?
-(A rough estimation will suffice)
+- How serious is the incident considering the integrity of the individuals?

 Examples of personal data security breaches within higher education and other sectors: